 - Health care: The health care industry is a popular target for hackers due to the amount of sensitive data they store and process through insurance.
 Patient records contain a wealth of personally identifiable information that helps commit fraud and identity theft.
 Due to this data’s value, health care organizations must adhere to security guidelines laid out by HIPAA.
 Despite these regulations, targeted attacks against care providers continue to skyrocket year over year.
 According to a 2019 report from Herjavec Group, roughly 93% of health care organizations have experienced a data breach in the last five years, with 57% reporting more than five security incidents during this timeframe.

-- Financial services: Banking and financial institutions are common targets for malicious actors because of the large number of transactions they process each day.
+- Financial services: Banking and financial institutions are common targets for malicious actors because of the daily volume of transactions.
 Unlike the health care industry, hackers can leverage the sensitive data collected by banks for immediate returns.
 For example, targeted phishing attacks can allow hackers to control consumer bank accounts, giving them direct access to checking and savings funds.
 According to the previously mentioned Accenture study, banks stand to lose a projected $347 billion to cybercrime over the next five years.

 - Manufacturing: The manufacturing industry has experienced a surge of targeted attacks over the past few years, leading to a complete reframing of security defenses in modern production environments.
 Most manufacturing facilities’ highly connected nature makes them especially vulnerable to cyber-attacks and data breaches.
 One survey by Deloitte found that nearly half of all polled manufacturing executives lack confidence in their ability to detect and mitigate cyber security threats.
 While this industry isn’t known for collecting sensitive data on consumers, they possess valuable data.
 Manufacturing firms generate valuable patents, process data, and other high-value intellectual property often sold on the dark web.